 The inclusive nature of the college's founding philosophy has guided, enriched, and strengthened the institution for more than 150 years.

 A Bates education serves graduates well and offers excellent preparation for further study and careers.
 More than 70 percent of recent alumni have earned graduate or professional degrees within ten years of graduation.
-The approximately 1,750 students on campus and 250 studying abroad come from forty-four states, districts, and territories and seventy-one other countries.
+The approximately 1,790 come from forty-four states, districts, and territories and fifty-six other countries.
 The college is recognized for its inclusive social character; there have never been fraternities or sororities, and student organizations are open to all.

 The Curriculum and Student Scholarship

 In their academic work Bates students are encouraged to explore broadly and deeply, to cross disciplines, and to grow as independent thinkers.
 Bates is one of a small number of colleges and universities requiring a senior thesis or senior project to graduate.
 The senior thesis provides an opportunity for extended, closely guided research and writing, performance, or studio work.
 Many students launch their scholarly careers by collaborating with faculty in their research during the academic year and through the summer.
 Bates recognizes the special role that international study plays in providing students with the perspective and the opportunities that lead to international careers or service as well as a sense of world citizenship.
 About 65 percent of students study abroad for a semester or longer during their time at Bates, one of the highest rates in the nation.